Dog Hip Dislocation Causes,

 Many owners attribute the changes to normal aging, but after starting treatment, they are surprised to see a normal and painless return of the gait.
 As the disease progresses, most dogs will lose muscle tone and may even need help getting up.

-Some cases of hip dysplasia are so mild that there are no symptoms, but if your dog appears rigid or has pain in the hips when he or she appears to be unwilling to exercise or climb stairs, or if you have abnormal walking, visit the Vet as soon as possible.
+Some cases of hip dysplasia are so mild that there are no symptoms, but if your dog appears rigid or has pain in the hips when he or she appears to be unwilling to exercise or climb stairs, or if shows abnormal walking, visit the Vet as soon as possible.

 What Dogs Are Likely To Develop Hip Dysplasia?

 Hip dysplasia most commonly affects the larger dog breeds, including Bulldogs, Mastiffs, American Staffordshire Terriers, St. Bernard, German Shepherds, and Rottweiler’s.
 However, dogs of all races and of all sizes are susceptible to this hereditary disease, including some small breeds such as French pugs and bulldogs.

 What are the risk factors for developing hip dysplasia in dogs?